 - an active or emerging interest in Indonesia with knowledge of our bilateral ties;

 - good Indonesian language skills or a strong aptitude to learn with a commitment to understand the basics of the Indonesian language before departure;

 - the personality and background to effectively act as a young ambassador for Australia;

-- professional/personal skills in the areas nominated by the AII such as in group dynamics, interpersonal/relationship development, public speaking and cultural/artistic performance;
+- professional/personal skills in the areas nominated by the AII such as in group dynamics, interpersonal/relationship development, cultural awareness and sensitivity, public speaking and cultural/artistic performance;

 - ability to adapt to different living environments and contribute to group well-being;

-- ability to promote the value and aims of AIYEP in their personal behaviour during the exchange;
+- ability to uphold and promote the value and aims of AIYEP in their personal behaviour during the exchange;

 - availability to participate in training prior to departure; and